matthiask/django-json-schema-editor/README.md

 The `name` field will be the name of the underlying `ManyToManyField` which actually references the `Image` instances.

+Note that the `get_image_ids` getter has to be written in a very conservative way -- you cannot be sure that the model is valid otherwise.
+For example, you cannot assume that foreign key values are set (even when they are `null=False`).
+Django's validation hasn't cleared the model before the getter is invoked for the first time.

 ## JSON Schema Support

 The widget supports the [JSON Schema](https://json-schema.org/) standard for defining the structure and validation rules of your JSON data.
 Notable supported features include: